 We expect all who have, or seek to have, a business relationship with the Group and/or any subsidiary of our Group, to familiarise themselves with our anti-slavery policy and to act at all times in a way which is consistent with our anti-slavery policy.

-We plan to update our supplier contracts to include questions/terms which confirm their compliance to the Anti-Modern Slavery and Human Trafficking Act.
+All our supplier contracts now include questions/terms which confirm their compliance to the Anti-Modern Slavery and Human Trafficking Act to ensure their business ethics and actions towards slavery and human trafficking is similar to ours.

-Servelec Group continues to operate a number of internal policies and practices to ensure we are conducting business in an ethical and transparent manner.
+We continue to operate a number of internal policies and practices to ensure we are conducting our businesses in an ethical and transparent manner.
 Our policies describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in our operations.

 Our anti-slavery policy sets out the organisation’s stance on modern slavery and explains how employees can identify any instances of this and where they can go for help.
 The Group’s whistleblowing policy ensures employees know they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.